cascapp/mongear/README.md

 MonGear is a light set of convenience functions for using Mongo in Go.

+## Installation
+Use the standard `go get github.com/cascadiansw/mongear`

+## Functions
 In this version, the functions revolve entirely around creation of bson documents for filters and aggregation pipelines, using plain 'ol strings instead of ugly looking bson documents.

-The are as follows.

-## Query
+### Query

 Given a valid Mongo query/filter string, this returns a bson.D document that can be directly fed to any Mongo Find*, Update, Replace, Delete